This recipe has it all! Eggs, milk, potatoes, sausages, mushrooms and peppers come together into a hearty (and gluten-free) family dinner!

 - A casserole dish approximately 8x11 inches (20x28 cm) or a round pan 10 inches (25 cm) in diameter

-- Place potatoes in a pot with salted water, bring to a boil and cook for 15-20 minutes, or until cooked (time will depend on the size of the cubes).
+Place the potatoes in a pot with salted water, bring to a boil and cook for 15-20 minutes, or until cooked (time will depend on the size of the cubes).

 - At the same time, put sausage, peppers, and mushrooms into the casserole, drizzle with half of the olive oil and bake for 15 minutes (if you use ham, you will add it in the next step along with the potatoes).